Phenibut Abuse and Addiction

 Since phenibut is not a controlled substance in the United States, there are no regulations as far as how it’s marketed, sold or available.
-Someone can purchase it online and consume it as they please because there aren’t guidelines as to dosages or any similar safety information.
+Someone can purchase it online and consume it as they please because there aren’t guidelines for dosages or any similar safety information.

 In the United States, people take phenibut as a nootropic.
-Nootropics are supposed to be supplements and substances that improve cognitive function and ability, although there’s often little research to back these claims.
+Nootropics are agents that are intended to improve cognitive function and ability, although there’s often little research to back these claims.
 People may also take phenibut to reduce anxiety, including social anxiety, help them relax and help them fall asleep.

 Phenibut likely affects the gamma-Aminobutyric acid (GABA) receptor sites in the brain, spinal cord and nervous system.
-Phenibut’s structure is similar to GABA as is its function, meaning it calms overexcitement in the brain.
+Phenibut’s structure and function is similar to GABA meaning it calms overexcitement in the brain.
 When phenibut activates GABA receptor sites, it can create a similar calming effect, reducing anxiety and invoking a sense of calm.

 Is Phenibut Addictive?

 People can also become psychologically dependent on phenibut for different reasons.
-For example, phenibut is frequently used to ease social anxiety and is combined with other substances such as alcohol to increase the effects of the substances.
+For example, people may use phenibut to ease social anxiety or mix it with other substances such as alcohol to increase the effects of the substances.
 Over time, someone who self-medicates to alleviate social anxiety may find they aren’t able to be in social situations without doing so.